etherchina/solidity-doc-cn/yul.rst

 Some steps depend on properties ensured by ``BlockFlattener``, ``FunctionGrouper``, ``ForLoopInitRewriter``.
 For this reason the Yul optimizer always applies them before applying any steps supplied by the user.

+The ReasoningBasedSimplifier is an optimizer step that is currently not enabled in the default set of steps.
+It uses an SMT solver to simplify arithmetic expressions and boolean conditions.
+It has not received thorough testing or validation yet and can produce non-reproducible results, so please use with care!

 .. _erc20yul: